vprnet/pledge-drive/README.md

-# Pledge Drive Page
+# Give Us Your Best Pitch

-This is a simple landing page asking listeners to submit their own 30 second pledge drive pitches.
+This is a simple landing page asking listeners to submit their own 30 second pitches about why they love VPR.

 ##Copyright and License